The essentiality of unpolluted saline water in the aquarium cannot be overstated since it supports virtually all creatures in it.

 To put things more into perspective, bear in mind that there are models that actually produce about 20 gallons of wastewater just for 1 gallon of filtered water.

-However, the clean water produced also depends on temperature and pressure among other factors; it’s not just the quality of RO DI filtration.
+However, the amount of clean water produced also depends on temperature and pressure among other factors; it’s not just the quality of the RO DI system.

 4. Rely on brand reputation